 The Pilates Plank is a strength exercise focused on the alignment of the body.
-It tones and builds up abdominals, arms, legs, shoulders and back muscles.
+It tones and builds up the abdominals, arms, legs, shoulders, and back muscles.

 While performing the Plank, your spine should be stretched, your shoulders rolled back and down, your abdominals pulled in, and the pelvis engaged, drawing inward, forming a straight line from head to toe.